 Bunnings in Claremont also allow fundraising/community groups to host a sausage sizzle on Saturdays.
 This also requires a permit to operate and groups must submit an application form to the Town of Claremont before the event.
 Bunnings Claremont has a comprehensive application package which outlines the requirement to submit a copy of the permit to them in order to operate the sausage sizzle.

 Application Forms - Events and Trading

-Public building application for certificate of approval - Form 2 - 2015 (required to be completed for all public events)
+Advice of structures form (required to be completed for all public events)

-Public building application to establish, alter or extend - Form 3 - 2015 (required for all public event applications)
+Application to construct, alter or extend a public building - Form 4A 2019-2020 (required for all public event applications)

-Town of Claremont - Temporary food business registration form - 2015 (to be completed where food is served, including alcohol and non-alcoholic drinks) Please be advised that most these applications need to be submitted at 30 days prior to the event , please ensure that you check the application forms for the minimum amount of time required.
+Temporary food business registration form - Form 2C 2020-2021 (to be completed where food is served, including alcohol and non-alcoholic drinks) Please be advised that most these applications need to be submitted at 30 days prior to the event , please ensure that you check the application forms for the minimum amount of time required.

 Once you submit the application forms the Town will contact you to assist you in the process and determine what approvals you will need to hold the event.